Last Updated on

 Do you have that one nagging muscle group that always feels tight?
 And whether it’s your neck, back, or hamstrings, no matter what you do, it’s just a temporary fix?
-If this sounds like you, then read on!
+If this sounds like you, and you're dealing with nagging tight muscles, then read on!

 While stretching, massaging, and rolling “tight” muscles out may give you that temporary satisfaction of mobility, it’s not often a permanent solution.
 On the other end of the spectrum, “just loading it” doesn’t always work either.
 So here are 5 reasons why your muscles feel tight, and what to do about it!